What to use for palms this Palm Sunday...

 What to do with your palms...

-Hold them and wave them during worship Sunday
+Hold them and wave them during worship on Palm Sunday

 Having something in your hand makes worship more real.
 The first people to welcome Jesus with palms did it because it made the occasion seem more festive and exciting, like we often have balloons at our celebrations.
-Having these present when you join us for worship on Sunday will also help you feel like you're a part of the celebration (not just ours, but the celebration going on since that first Palm Sunday!).
+If you're joining us online, having these present when you join us for worship on Palm Sunday will also help you feel like you're a part of the celebration (not just ours, but the celebration going on since that first Palm Sunday!).

 Decorate your door, and include a sign that says Hosanna!